SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ## Diskless flavors

 Creating a set of flavors that caters to the needs of most users results in a non-trivial amount of flavors.
-Some workloads require more compute power (thus more vCPUs), some require more RAM.
+Some workloads require more computing power (thus more vCPUs), some require more RAM.
 So, many combinations of these will be needed.
 The mandatory flavors in SCS cover 1 through 16 vCPUs and 2 through 32GiB of RAM, with ratios of 1:2, 1:4 and 1:8 between vCPUs and